tshanedc/bikesharing_finalproject/newReason.md

 - Huge deposit pool each day from Casual riders

-We also pivoted away from pursuing and tracking data sources for income, gender, age, and race to focus on the rider and location trends that are already in the Capital BikeShare data that was central to the hypothesis that understanding the current rider makeup and behavior was more than adequate to suggest recommendations for where growth opportunities existed in Washington, DC.
-We also discovered that the exploration of how the riders behaved during the COVID19 shutdown could help investors prepare for future downturns by adjusting their marketing and inventory strategies to mitigate losses and perhaps even grow during a downturn.
+We also pivoted away from pursuing and tracking data sources for income, gender, age, and race to focus on the rider and location trends that are already found in the Capital BikeShare data which were central to our hypothesis that understanding the current rider makeup and behavior was a more than sufficient means to suggest recommendations for where growth opportunities existed in Washington, DC.
+We also discovered that the exploration of how the riders behaved during the COVID19 shutdown would provide beneficial information to investors for how to prepare for future downturns by being able to quickly adjust their marketing and inventory strategies to mitigate losses and perhaps even grow during a downturn.

 Our analysis revealed that